 Before we hop into our ranking of the Disney World Value Hotels, let’s cover the basic amenities and benefits that make them all equally awesome.
 Once you've figured out your family's preferred pad, hop over and book it through us!

 Key Disney Value Hotel Amenities and Benefits

-The Basics — All of the Disney Value Resorts have the usual conveniences you would expect at a Disney hotel.
-Mail, laundry, dry-cleaning, ATM, complimentary Wi-Fi, airline check-in, currency exchange, designated smoking areas and more.
+The Basics — All of the Disney Value Resorts have the usual conveniences you would expect at a Disney hotel, such as mail, laundry, dry-cleaning, ATM, complimentary Wi-Fi, airline check-in, currency exchange, designated smoking areas and more.
+And don't let the "value" designation fool you!
+While these are the lowest price-point of the Disney Resort hotels, they are by no means low-tier.
 These services are much more efficient and of higher quality than other local budget hotels.
 Oh, and keep an eye out in the lobby for screens that interact with your MagicBand and feature your name, such as displaying you in the “Hall of Fame” at Disney’s All-Star Sports Resort!

-Cool By The Pool — Each Disney resort offers a pool for your water-time downtime.
+Cool by the Pool — Each Disney resort offers a pool for your water-time downtime.
 None of the Disney Value Resort hotels offer hot tubs or pool slides.
-Swimming is cool, but a great "plus” of the Walt Disney World resorts is the cast member-hosted poolside activities that are offered nearly all day long at your resort hotel’s main pool area.
-Disney trivia, shirt tie-dying, sand art, and more will keep your tadpoles happy while you get to sunbathe ... a win-win!
+Swimming is cool, but a great "plus” of the Walt Disney World Resort hotels is the cast member-hosted poolside activities that are offered nearly all day long at your resort hotel’s main pool area.
+Disney trivia, shirt tie-dying, sand art and more will keep your tadpoles happy while you get to sunbathe ... a win-win!

 Jogging Trail — My goodness, don’t we do enough hopping around as it is at Disney World?
 If you’ve got a little extra pep in your step, take a hike on the jogging trail at each one of the Value Resorts.